buerokratt/POC.CentOps/docs/technical/implementation.md

 3. The Admin Participant 'Controller' handles the GET request calling the `Get()` function (also decorated with the `[HttpGet]` attribute to indicate it will handle requests with the HTTP GET Verb)
 4. Dependency Injection will give the Admin Participant Controller an implementation of the `IParticpantStore` interface.
 At time of writing this will be a CosmosDb backed implementation of this interface.
 5. The CosmosDB implementation will query the configured data store and returned the participants found within.
-6. Internal data types are mapped to external REST interface types using Automapper and returned to the caller.
+6. Internal data types are mapped to external REST interface types using Automapper and returned as a collection to the caller with the HTTP status code 200 (OK).

 ## Configuration